 The new concert series ARAB SONG JAM is a subproject of the EU-financed project “The sound routes.
 Notes for getting closer” for integrating refugees in Europe.
 The WERKSTATT DER KULTUREN are organizing this in cooperation with their partner organisations in Belgium, Italy and Spain.

-On the 1st Thursday of every month, under the direction of the singer, oud player and percussionist Nasser Kilada, new interpretations of popular Arab songs and traditional works are brought to the WERKSTATT DER KULTUREN stage as part of the new concert series ARAB SONG JAM, performed by musicians who have fled to Berlin as refugees.The new concert series bases its format on the black American jam session culture of the 1940s.
-The first set of the evening was presented by a regular trio or quartet, while the second set had musicians new to the city introduced by the band leader.
+On the 1st Thursday of every month, under the direction of the singer, oud player and percussionist Nasser Kilada, new interpretations of popular Arab songs and traditional works are brought to the stage of the WERKSTATT DER KULTUREN as part of the new concert series ARAB SONG JAM, performed by musicians who have fled to Berlin as refugees.The new concert series is based on the black American jam session culture of the 1940s.
+The first set of the evening is performed by a trio or quartet, while during the second set other musicians are invited on stage.